Le Petit Nid - Ste Agnes

 Ste Agnes would attract people that enjoy a healthy environment.
 It is perched 700 meters up with breathtaking views.
 It is ideally placed.
 You can walk down the hill to Menton on foot (around 4kms away), or take the village bus (12km) to swim and sunbathe on the beaches!
 Menton is the main shopping town with daily markets.
 The under cover market in the old part of Menton is very good and close to some very good restaurants and cafes over looking the old harbour.
 From Menton there is easy access by public transport to Italy or Monaco, Antibe and Nice.
 There are also boat trips to Corsica in the summer.
 In the winter time as well as skiing in the Mercontour or Italy Menton offers a wonderful Christmas display of lights all through the various avenues.
 The Christmas decorations are really beautiful and the Christmas markets offer plenty of gastronomical delights to choose from.
 From the second week of February through to the first week of March there is in Menton the famous Lemon Festival, which is wonderful and attracts people from all over the world.
 This yearly event is well worth a visit.

-From Ste Agnes there is a bus three times a day to Menton so a car is not really necessary.
+From Ste Agnes there is a bus six times a day to Menton and seven times a day during July and August so a car is not really necessary.
 Ste Agnes is a pedestrianised medieval village set in the Alpes with views of the sea and mountains.
 It was awarded the rosette for being one of the prettiest villages in France.Ste Agnes has three restaurants, a creperie, three souvenir shops selling pottery cards and clothing, an art gallery and a grocery shop which is open six days a week.

 Two seconds away from the house is a restaurant with a lovely terrace overlooking the mountains and the sea.Skiing available at Col du Turini which is 1 hour away.